dsaidgovsg/terraform-modules/modules/core/README.md

-Due to a [limitation](https://github.com/GovTechSG/terraform-modules/issues/152) in how Terraform deals with `count`, we are unable to automatically provision the security group rules for Nomad (both servers and clients) and Vault instances to retrieve [Consul Sef Gossip](https://www.consul.io/docs/internals/gossip.html) traffic.
+Due to a [limitation](https://github.com/GovTechSG/terraform-modules/issues/152) in how Terraform deals with `count`, we are unable to automatically provision the security group rules for Nomad (both servers and clients) and Vault instances to retrieve [Consul Serf Gossip](https://www.consul.io/docs/internals/gossip.html) traffic.
 The instances can send _out_ Serf gossip traffic to Consul servers and other peers, but they are unable to receive any.